 Share on FacebookShare on TwitterShare on LinkedinEmail this link

-A new community pollinator garden is in the works for Northumberland Park, located where Northumberland Street meets Kent Street in ward one.
-If approved, it will be built and ready to plant for spring 2021.
+A new community garden is proposed for Skov Park.
+If approved, it will be built and ready to plant for Spring 2024.

 How you feel about the proposed community garden